 2015 was another record year with 42 registered drivers which gave us a grid average of 27.7, a big increase on 2014.
 Grids of 32 for the season opener at Brands Hatch and 31 at the big MG Live event at Silverstone again broke records.
 Four rounds were televised again and shown on ‘Motors TV’ and 6 of our 7 meetings were sponsored.
 We continued our relationship with MacMillan as our chosen charity and a cheque for £700 was presented to them at the club headquarters.
 The championship went down to the wire at the final round at Snetterton for the 9th year in succession with the title going to John Gil in his ZR 160, one of our ‘new’ class of cars first introduced in 2014.

-With no sign of a suitable ZR replacement car from MG the hope of attracting factory support looks unlikely despite years of trying to encourage them to come up with an MG3 club level race car, disappointing to say the least.
+2018 will, hopefully see the first MG3’s racing in another MGCC championship, if this is successful it could lead to a new MGCC race championsip in 2019.
+This has come without any help from MG Motor (to date) despite years of trying to encourage them to come up with an MG3 club level race car, disappointing to say the least.
 The ZR in it’s 3 different states of tune still attracts novices and experienced racers, it’s proved to be a good introduction to tin top racing with drivers going on to the Clio Cup and the BTCC so we will continue with more of the same for the time being.